akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     testpmd> flow destroy 0 rule 0

-   verify matched packet is redirected to the same queue without FDIR ID. check there is no rule listed.
+   verify matched packet is redirected to the same queue. check there is no rule listed.

 Test case: MAC_IPV4_TCP passthru/mark